 The final phase consolidated the metabolic gains, expanded the exercise prescription to its maintenance level, implemented Wheel of Life improvements, and completed the medication deprescribing protocol.

-Exercise prescription — maintenance: Resistance training was increased to three sessions weekly, incorporating progressive overload — resistance bands were upgraded, and dumbbells were introduced for goblet squats, bent-over rows, and overhead presses.
-Daily step count was maintained at >10,000 steps.
-One weekly session was dedicated to higher-intensity interval walking — alternating three minutes of brisk walking with two minutes of recovery pace for a total of 30 minutes — based on evidence that high-intensity interval training (HIIT) produces superior improvements in HbA1c, cardiorespiratory fitness, and body composition compared to continuous moderate-intensity exercise in T2D (Little et al., 2011; Grace et al., 2017).
+Exercise prescription — maintenance: Resistance training increased to three weekly sessions with progressive overload (upgraded bands, then dumbbells for goblet squats, rows, and overhead presses), steps maintained at >10,000, and one weekly interval-walking session (3 minutes brisk / 2 minutes recovery for 30 minutes).
+Interval training improves HbA1c, fitness, and body composition in T2D (Little et al., 2011; Grace et al., 2017).

-Dietary consolidation: Carbohydrate intake was slightly liberalised to <100 g/day in week 10, once insulin sensitivity had demonstrably improved, to assess individual carbohydrate tolerance.
-The emphasis remained on carbohydrate quality — all carbohydrates from whole-food sources.
-Protein was maintained at 1.4-1.6 g/kg.
-Alcohol was eliminated entirely during weeks 9-12 to maximise hepatic recovery.
+Dietary consolidation: Carbohydrate was liberalised slightly to <100 g/day in week 10 to assess individual tolerance, with emphasis on whole-food sources; protein stayed at 1.4–1.6 g/kg, and alcohol was eliminated during weeks 9–12 to maximise hepatic recovery.

 Wheel of Life interventions: